-Q: Do I need to be a dancer to join a Dance of Oneness® session?
+Q: Do I need to be a dancer to join a Dance of Oneness® Course?

-A: Generally, Dance of Oneness® classes and workshops are open to all who feel drawn, and target mixed levels.
-The sessions that are geared for intermediate or advanced students will be indicated thus.
+A: Generally, Dance of Oneness® Courses are designed for mixed levels and open to all who feel drawn.
+The Courses that are geared for Intermediate or Advanced Levels will be indicated thus.

 Q: How should I dress for a session?

 A: For women, we recommend a fitted tank top or leotard with a flowy skirt worn with leggings or shorts underneath.
 A wrap skirt or thin shawl worn around the waist can be a substitute for a skirt.
 Wear something you feel beautiful in.

 For men, we recommend comfortable light-weight loose fitting clothing suitable for dancing.